Generate to Accelerate: Improved Reranking via LLM-Generated Pivot Documents: Results

-We demonstrate using Figure~\ref{fig:llm_compare_pivot} that ranking effectiveness exhibits minimal variation across pivots generated by three different-sized models, answering \textbf{RQ3} about the need for larger models in $D^*$ generation.
-Considering the smallest model in our experiment, our proposed methods, SNOW and VS-Sliding, consistently improve nDCG@10 across benchmarks.
-The larger model GPT-4o also shows similar improvements, indicating that our pivot-generation method is stable across both the small and the larger models.
-Although we observe the maximum improvements with the larger model, the cross-model differences remain negligible.
-Furthermore, the moderately sized model, Llama-3.1-8B-Instruct, provides a stable balance between the larger and the smaller models, making it an ideal choice in reranking setups.
-Overall, our results demonstrate that our pivot generation method is adaptable across different architectures, finetuning, and model sizes.
+\para{LLM Sensitivity} The pivot document used for reranking with our proposed approaches in Tables \ref{tab:rlt_main}, \ref{tab:performance_comparison_dl19_dl20} and \ref{tab:performance_comparison_ood} were obtained with Llama-3.1, an 8B parameter model.
+Figure~\ref{fig:llm_compare_pivot} shows that ranking effectiveness exhibits minimal variation across pivots generated by other models, thus implying that the performance of the reranking workflow is relatively insensitive to the family or the size of an LLM.
+Although we observe the maximum improvements with the larger model (GPT-4o), the cross-model differences remain negligible.
+Furthermore, the moderately sized model, Llama-3.1-8B-Instruct, provides a stable balance between the larger and the smaller models, making it a suitable choice for practical reranking setups.